MA Digital Technologies, Communication and Education / Course details

 Knowledge and understanding

-• An understanding of key ideas underpinning theories of teaching and learning
+• Understand the key ideas and aims underpinning theories of teaching and learning

 Intellectual skills

-• Critically examine the implications of teaching and learning theories for young people and teachers in different social and cultural learning contexts
+• Critically examine the implications of applying teaching and learning theories for learners and teachers in different social and cultural learning contexts

 Practical skills

-• Effectively contribute to debates about teaching and learning and learning in different insitutional, policy and socio-cultural contexts
+• Contribute to conceptual debates about teaching and learning in different institutional, policy and socio-cultural contexts

 • Examine educational practices in the light of emerging understandings of teaching and learning theory